CellFateGeeks/NuclearGame/README.md

 NG is part of the project: *Cell nucleus-based imaging analysis with machine learning to predict cell reprogramming into neurons*.
 For this reason, NG was developed mainly for analysing changes in the cellular nuclei throughout the process of glia-to-neuron reprogramming.

+Although NG was developed for studying nuclei during reprogramming, **any cell culture image with staining of the cell nuclei can be segmented, analysed, and clustered, with this programme.**

-If NG will be used for a cell reprogramming analysis, we recommend that the cell culture images contain a protein reporter showing cell transfection and a  marker showing the final state of the reprogramming, besides the staining of the nuclei.
+However, if NG will be used for a cell reprogramming analysis, we recommend that the cell culture images contain a protein reporter showing cell transfection and a  marker showing the final state of the reprogramming, besides the staining of the nuclei.
 In our case, we employed:
 - Nuclear staining : DAPI (specifically, DNA staining)
 - Transfection reporter : RFP (Red Fluorescent Protein)
 - Final state marker : Tuj1 (neuronal marker)
 - Extra marker : GFAP (glial cells marker)

-Although NG was developed for studying nuclei during reprogramming, **any cell culture image with staining of the cell nuclei can be segmented, analysed, and clustered, with this programme.**

 ## Input Files
 - **Epifluorescence microscopy images** : Cell culture images (currently, only CZI files are supported) containing, at least, one channel with the staining of the nuclei.